All Saints' Church, Newcastle upon Tyne: The old church

 But the finest monument in the church was, fittingly, that erected to the munificent "Patron of Newcastle", Roger Thornton.
-Brand gives an illustration of it, and Mackenzie describes it thus "It consisted of an altar, the front of which was enriched with beautiful gothic compartments and armorial bearings, over which rose an elliptic canopy, surmounted by a spiral arch rising in the centre and terminated with a tower, the crest of the Thornton family.
+Brand gives an illustration of it, and Mackenzie describes it thus: "It consisted of an altar, the front of which was enriched with beautiful gothic compartments and armorial bearings, over which rose an elliptic canopy, surmounted by a spiral arch rising in the centre and terminated with a tower, the crest of the Thornton family.
 The whole was included in a wall with a semi-octagonal tower at each end and embrasures along the top.
 On this part of the monument was the representation of two small figures supporting the family arms.
 But the principal ornament of this monument was the large brass plate which covered the top of the altar, on which were beautifully engraved the figures of Roger Thornton and Agnes his wife, with numerous effigies of the apostles and saints, many of them with the symbols of their martyrdom.
 The beautiful monument is now gone, but the brass is still preserved and hangs in the vestry.
 In 1841 the vicar of the church, the Rev. R. Green, had it cleaned, repaired, and fitted into the wood frame in which it now hangs."
-This memorial brass has now been installed behind the altar of St Nicholas's Cathedral in Newcastle.
+This memorial brass has now been installed behind the altar of St Nicholas's Cathedral in Newcastle, facing the east window.

 A very interesting feature of the church was the seamen's porch, and gallery on the north side, built by the Master and Brethren of the nearby Trinity House, Newcastle in 1618.
 The front of the gallery was decorated with painted panels.
 The centre one bore the arms of Trinity House, and on the side panels were depicted four scriptural subjects, all most appropriately being connected with the sea.

 Connected with the font of the old church is the name of a Newcastle worthy which deserves to be recorded.
 When the Scots entered the town in 1640 they commenced, in their fanatical zeal against Popery, to deface the religious monuments.
 Beginning at St John's, the first object sacrificed was, naturally, the font which stood in the porch.
 One Cuthbert Maxwell, a stonemason of Newcastle, seeing this, ran in haste to St Nicholas’ and All Saints’, and hid the fonts of these churches before the Scots had time to reach them.
 After the Restoration he set them up again, and thus to Cuthbert Maxwell we owe the preservation of the beautiful font of St Nicholas.
 Concerning that belonging to All Saints’ the font thus saved was octagonal in shape, and carved with armorial bearings.
 At the demolition of the church it was given to Alderman Hugh Hornby, that enthusiastic collector of antiquities who built the carved stones from Tyne Bridge towers into the wall of his garden in Pilgrim Street.